mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

 !!! tip "MACH composer ☁️ provides a component registry API"
-    To improve the stability of your MACH composer pipelines, it is often not reliable to rely on updating component versions based on Github commits.
+    To improve the stability of your MACH composer pipelines, it is often not reliable to rely on updating component versions based on GitHub commits.
 In order to improve this, we are introducing a [Component Registry as part of MACH composer ☁️](../../cloud/component-registry.md).